-In February 2019, Simon joined Knights from the Government Legal Department where, since 2018, he had worked as a Senior Advisory Lawyer in one of the Department for Transport Legal Advisers' Rail teams, where he provided advice on public law, commercial and contract law, pensions law, European law and State aid and procurement matters to policy officials and ministers in the department relating to infrastructure and operation of commuter services into, and within, London (including the operation of, and services through, the Channel Tunnel).
+Prior to joining the team, Simon worked as a Senior Advisory Lawyer for the Department for Transport Legal Advisers' Rail teams, where he provided advice on public, commercial, contract, pensions, European, State aid and procurement matters to policy officials and ministers in the department relating to infrastructure and operation of commuter services into, and within, London (including the operation of, and services through, the Channel Tunnel).

-Prior to his role in the Department for Transport, Simon worked as a Senior Litigation Lawyer in the Government Legal Department's (formerly the Treasury Solicitor's Department) General Public Law and Planning Team, representing government departments and bodies in high-profile and complex litigation matters.
+Prior to his role in the Department for Transport, Simon worked as a Senior Litigation Lawyer in the Government Legal Department's General Public Law and Planning Team, representing government departments and bodies in high-profile and complex litigation matters.
 Simon also provided advice and assistance outside of litigation in respect of legal risk during policy development particularly to DEFRA, the Department for Transport and the Department for Education as well as providing cross-government advice and assistance in respect of the Public Sector Equality Duty.
 Simon also acted as a registered pupil supervisor and training principal whilst working for the Government Legal Department.

 Before he joined the Government Legal Department, Simon worked as a Criminal Practitioner at the self-employed Bar, specialising in crime with an emphasis on prosecution.
 Simon was instructed in the cases to appear for the Crown (acting for the CPS, DWP and HMRC), RSPCA and the Probation Service. in 2007 Simon joined the CPS on secondment as a Senior Crown Prosecutor before moving to the Criminal Appeals Office in 2007 where he acted as a Lawyer to the Court of Appeal and the Registrar, providing legal advice and assistance to Judges in respect of appeals against conviction and/or sentence.

 Simon attended the University of Kent at Canterbury and then the Inns of Court School of Law.
 He was called to Bar in 2003.